mjp-2013/bbqTemp/README.md

 Should be usable in summer 2013

-Current status: temperature logging from thermocouple, fan on / off logic works (temperatures in config file), simple hourly graph included...
+Current status: temperature logging from thermocouple works (MJ and RJ temps), fan on / off logic works (logic temperatures in config file), simple hourly graph included...
 More to come.